Office parties: do you know your responsibilities? | CFIB

-If you decide on serving alcohol at your next office function, consider the following.
+If you decide on serving alcohol at your next workplace function, consider the following:

 Before the function:

-- Send an email to all staff to remind them that attendance to the function is voluntary, to act responsibly and to arrange for a designated driver if they will be drinking.
+- Send an email to all staff to remind them that attendance at the function is voluntary, to act responsibly, and to arrange for a designated driver if they will be drinking and/or using cannabis.

 - Remind your employees of the company’s harassment policy and the company’s expectations about employees' behaviour.
-Attach these policies to the email and direct them to review it prior to attending the event.
+Attach these policies to the email and direct employees to review them prior to attending the event.